Majorana vortex modes in spin-singlet chiral superconductors with noncollinear spin ordering: Local density of states study: Appearance of zero energy vortex bound states due to 120-degree magnetic order

 \section{Appearance of zero energy vortex bound states due to 120-degree magnetic order}

 To study vortex bound states, it is generally accepted to separate them from edge states.
 Therefore, in order to suppress edge-localized states periodic boundary conditions can be applied.
+For the periodic vortex lattice a vortex unit cell with few vortices inside should be properly chosen.
+Then considering a plenty of such unit cells periodic boundary conditions can be imposed~\cite{takigawa-00}.
+Another way to deal with periodic boundary conditions in periodic vortex lattices is applying the correct gauge transformation as described in~\cite{franz-00, liu-15, pathak-21}.

-However, the periodicity can be realized only for special vortex structures providing continuity of the phase of the order parameter on the opposite edges.
+On the other hand, for the case of few single vortices in the lattice the periodicity can be realized only for special vortex structures providing continuity of the phase of the order parameter on the opposite edges.
 For example, on a square lattice this can be done for the vortex-antivortex pair~\cite{lee-16} which is described by the expression similar to \eqref{SCOP} with the additional factor providing periodic boundary conditions.
 As mentioned above, in this case zero energy excitations are absent, and vortex bound state has a finite excitation energy.
-It should be noted that this result is obtained in the continuum limit.

-On the other hand, the authors of~\cite{lu-13} showed that in the presence of the vortex-antivortex pair on the triangular lattice with periodic boundary conditions Majorana vortex modes with zero energy arise.
+The authors of~\cite{lu-13} showed that in the presence of the vortex-antivortex pair on the triangular lattice with periodic boundary conditions Majorana vortex modes with zero energy arise.
 To provide continuity of the phase of the order parameter on the opposite lattice edges the vortex-antivortex pair is parameterized through the Jacobi theta-functions (see Supplemental materials for~\cite{lu-13}).
 Although it was not explicitly emphasized in Refs.~\cite{lu-13, lee-16}, but it can be concluded that namely noncollinear spin ordering leads to appearance of Majorana vortex modes among the subgap vortex bound states with finite energy.
 It is connected with the fact that symmetry class C of the $d_1+id_2$-wave state changes to class D in the presence of magnetic order.